 When Minnie Driver inadvertently slaps David Duchovny, it’s endearing.

-Not that Duchovny is making any untoward advances in the Bonnie Hunt comedy “Return to Me.”
+Not that Duchovny is making any untoward advances in the Bonnie Hunt comedy “Return to Me,” which opened Friday.
 In the film, he’s a grieving widower and Driver is the woman who, unbeknownst to both of them, is the recipient of his wife’s heart.